 The story of David's relationship with Abigail highlights a time when he nearly ruined his potential reign as king and reveals the character of one of the Bible's most remarkable women.
 (I Samuel 25:1-42)

 Mike looks at David's 39th psalm and how the author outlines the various steps leading to true and sincere repentance.
-(Psalm 39:1-13)
+(Psalms 39:1-13)

 David's final charge to his son provides timeless wisdom for the changing of the guard in church leadership.
 (I Kings 2:1-4)